illinoistech-itm/jhajek/itmd-521/labs/module-06/Readme.md

 - From page 90-92, you will create a Table named `us_delay_flights_tbl` from the `departuredelays.csv`
   - Create a `tempView` of all flights with an origin of Chicago (ORD) and a month/day combo of between 03/01 and 03/15
-  - Show the first 5 records of the tempView, taking a screenshot
+  - Show the first 5 records of the tempView
   - Use the Spark Catalog to list the columns of table `us_delay_flights_tbl`
 - **New** Add this line to your `spark-submit` command to overcome the database already exists error
   - `--conf spark.sql.catalogImplementation=hive`